 - OXO Stainless Steel Scraper – I purchased a bench scraper after seeing them being used on my favorite cooking shows.
 It is SUCH a handy tool for scraping up and transferring chopped food from the cutting board into the pan.

-If you make this Chinese Chicken Fried Rice recipe, let me know!
+If you make this Healthy Chicken Fried Rice recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! 🙂

 - 2 tablespoons butter, divided